Over the past few years, employee advocacy has emerged as a powerful marketing and sales strategy.

 Engagement metrics include likes, shares, and comments on employee posts.
 As with reach/impressions, you can track this manually by monitoring employee posts if you’re running a small advocacy program.
 But as your program scales, the analytics available in an advocacy platform will make your life a lot easier.

 Below is an example showing how you can quickly see LinkedIn comments and reactions on employee posts within DSMN8.
-You can even delve deeper to view charts on a daily, weekly, and monthly basis!
-Monitoring this regularly will show how your content engagement improves over time.
+You can even delve deeper to view charts on a daily, weekly, and monthly basis.
+Checking this regularly will show if your content engagement is improving over time.

 3. Lead Generation

 These metrics showcase the ability of employee advocacy to drive tangible results for your organization.
-The goal isn’t just to increase reach and visibility on social media, it’s to increase leads and conversions for the business.
+Your primary goal isn’t just to increase reach and visibility on social media, it’s to increase leads and conversions for the business.

 Adding UTM tracking codes to the end of links shared by employees is an easy way to see the impact your advocates are having in Google Analytics.
-This allows you to separate advocacy clicks from organic/paid social clicks.
+This allows you to separate advocacy clicks from other organic social clicks, e.g. from your company channels.
 Learn how to use UTM tracking with DSMN8.

 For tracking lead generation, use your CRM.
 If you have any opt-in downloads or forms on your website, add a self attribution field to them, asking where visitors found you.
 This isn’t the most accurate way to track, but it gives people the opportunity to say they saw your employees posting on LinkedIn, for example.

-Advocacy program managers can view website clicks from employee posts at a glance in the analytics suite, and a breakdown of clicks per social channel.
+Advocacy program managers can view website clicks from employee posts at a glance in the DSMN8 analytics suite, and a breakdown of clicks per social channel.
+Your primary social channel for employee advocacy is likely to be LinkedIn, but you may have some colleagues keen to build a presence on X (formerly known as Twitter) or Facebook.

 4. Content Performance